 Spring Rock Fishery

-Two-and-a-half acre specimen carp lake set in in stunning rural setting with anglers’ pods
+Two-and-a-half acre specimen carp lake and similar sized day-ticket pleasure lake in stunning setting with anglers’ pods and caravan site.

 Key facts about Spring Rock Carp Fishery

-Modelled on one of the Celtic Lakes fishery waters and available for minimum bookings of 24-hours, the fishery opened for angling early in 2008 and has matured nicely since then.
+Modelled on one of the Celtic Lakes fishery waters, the main lake is available for minimum bookings of 24-hours.
+The specimen lake at the fishery opened for angling early in 2008 and has matured nicely since then.
 The lake was drained and remodelled in 2018/2019 to remove the underwater features and excessively deep areas to produce a smooth and even bottom two metres deep over much of the lake.
 After refilling it was restocked with 70 of the original fish between 14lbs and 30lbs to give a mix of commons and mirrors together with a few of the larger koi and about 20 of the larger crucian carp to 2lbs.

 Although there are some 10 pegs around the lake only half a dozen anglers are permitted to fish the water at any one time.

-Because Spring Rock is quite remote there are few facilities for anglers with the exception of three spacious new lakeside log pods, a car park and modern and clean toilets and showers.
+Set in a delightful and remote setting, Spring Rock has three spacious new lakeside log pods, a car park and modern and clean toilets and showers.
 The three log pods can sleep two people comfortably and come equipped with a TV, fridge and heater and offer more luxury than a regular bivvy while still retaining a natural feel.
 The fishery’s remote location means that anglers looking to stay several days should go well equipped with tackle and everything they need for food and cooking, although there there is a petrol station with shop and cafe in nearby Crossgates and plenty of shops, takeaways and a small tackle shop in Llandrindod Wells.

 To ensure bio security is maintained, landing nets, cradles and slings are provided for all anglers.
 Pellets which are used to feed the carp are available for purchase on site at £2.00 per kilogram.